phellonchen/phellonchen.github.io/index.md

 ## Recent News
+* **September 2021**, I am maintaining a repo of a curated reading list about [vision-and-language pre-training papers](https://github.com/phellonchen/awesome-Vision-and-Language-Pre-training)
 <!-- * **Aug 2021**, our CodeT5 paper has been accepted by EMNLP 2021!
 * **April 2021**, research work during Amazon AI internship has been accepted by NAACL 2021 and ICASSP 2021
 * **Jan 2021**, join Salesforce Research Asia as an Applied Scientist